Reception

 PE

-The children will have a PE lesson every Tuesday.
-Please make sure they have a named PE kit (white t-shirt, navy shorts or tracksuit bottoms and plimsolls) each week.
+The children will have a PE lesson every Thursday.
+Your child should come to school dressed in their PE kit on this day (white t-shirt, navy shorts or tracksuit bottoms and plimsolls).

 Children sometimes require a change of clothes at school.
 Please ensure that your child has a spare set of clothes to change into in the event of an accident, including pants and socks.
 Please ensure these clothes are named.